BeachWang/DAIL-SQL/README.md

 including five question representations, two prompt components, four example selections, and three example organizations on four LLMs.
 The study sheds light on identifying suitable question representations and key points to leverage the in-context learning capacity of LLMs for Text-to-SQL task.
 We present our experimental results in the Spider train split.
-Here, we take [Graphix](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/graphix) as our preliminary model to pre-predict the SQL query for acquiring query similarity.
+Here, we take [Graphix](https://github.com/AlibabaResearch/DAMO-ConvAI/tree/main/graphix) as our preliminary model to pre-generate the SQL query for acquiring query similarity.
+Please refer to the [Test Suites](https://github.com/taoyds/test-suite-sql-eval) for evaluation metrics.

 ### Question Representations
-we evaluate five question representations summarized from other works under zero-shot scenario, employing four LLMs: GPT-4, GPT-3.5-TURBO, TEXT-DAVINCI-003, and Vicuna-33B.
+We evaluate five question representations summarized from other works under zero-shot scenario, employing four LLMs: GPT-4, GPT-3.5-TURBO, TEXT-DAVINCI-003, and Vicuna-33B.
 We find Code Representation Prompt and OpenAI Demostration Prompt are preferred.
 <br>
 <div align="center"><img width="45%" src="img/openai_0shot_em.png"><img width="45%" src="img/openai_0shot_em.png"></div>